-‘Greening’ pipeline operations en route to our net-zero emissions target
+‘Greening’ pipeline operations en route to our emissions target

 Enbridge’s Pennsylvania project to join New Jersey facility in supplying solar energy to help keep natural gas flowing

-Earlier this month, Enbridge announced a company-wide plan to achieve net-zero greenhouse gas (GHG) emissions by 2050.
+Earlier this month, Enbridge announced a company-wide plan to achieve net-zero greenhouse gas (GHG) emissions from our operations by 20501, 2.

 Today, in Tyrone Township, Pennsylvania, we’re taking another important step on that journey.